dimagi/commcare-cloud/hosting_docs/source/operations/4-maintenance.rst

 ``commcare-cloud`` is developed in conjunction with CommCare HQ.
 To be on the safe side, it's best to update just before deploying CommCare HQ.
-When you do so, check for new entries in the `changelog`_, which should alert you of any new changes which might require you to take action.
+When you do so, check for new entries in the `changelog <https://github.com/dimagi/commcare-cloud/blob/master/docs/changelog/index.md>`_, which should alert you of any new changes which might require you to take action.
 We recommend you take a look through the current entries to get an idea of what these changes might look like.